shehjar/P3_Behavioral_Cloning/writeup_report.md

 ####3.
 Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The learning rate was however initialized as 0.001

 ####4.
 Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+The training data included a skewed ratio of more than half of the training samples as close to 0 angle steering.
+The data was balanced by removing the images and their corresponding steering angles which fell between -0.01 and 0.01.
+Later during fit generator, the left, right and center images and their flipped images were given as an input to the neural network model.

 For details about how I created the training data, see the next section.